companieshouse/styleguides/ansible.md

 # Ansible

-Terraform is the default tool used for configuring cloud infrastructure
+Ansible is the default tool used for configuring cloud infrastructure

 ## Directories
 Avoid leaving empty folders or files in the playbook.
 For example, if a role has no handlers or a group has no speific group variables then do not include empty files.
 These can be created in future if there is a requirement.